BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 I'm sending only some of my funds to a friend.
 Why my available balance became less than expected?
 --------------------------------------------------------------------------------------------------

 UTXO can be locked during active outgoing transaction.
-The locked amount is displayed as a change in "Sendi screen".
+The locked amount is displayed as a change in "Sending screen".
 The change will become spendable when the transaction expires or completes.

 I’ve send my address to someone but the transaction can’t succeed
 -----------------------------------------------------------------